retry19/example-nsqjs/README.md

 npm run reader
 ```

-After reader.js was running, you test it with send default message, with run this :
+After reader.js was running, you can test it with send default message, with run this :

 ```bash
 npm run writer:test